Black female with notebook & pen thinking, money-related icons floating around

 The importance of meeting deadlines

 When applying for financial aid, don’t wait until the night before the application deadline to submit your information, Hanscom warns.
 You run the risk of getting little—if any—aid, and frankly, waiting until the last minute won’t put you in the most flattering light with the selection committee.
 “For the institutions that offer graduate student aid, they award it to students early in the pipeline.
-Schools often post priority deadlines that make it very clear students must apply by that date to receive aid,” he says.
+Schools often post priority deadlines that make it very clear that students must apply by that date to receive aid,” he says.
 “We have some programs at Roger Williams University that offer a priority deadline and a ‘regular’ application deadline, yet students will call a month later and inquire about the scholarships they can receive.
 At that point, we’ve already awarded all our scholarships to students who met the priority deadline.”

 Applying on time or early sends a clear message to the admission and financial aid committees that you’re serious—serious about continuing your education at that school and adding real value to your chosen program of study.
-But, Alicea stresses, don’t send your applications without carefully reviewing each school’s application requirements first.
+But, Alicea stresses, don’t send your applications without carefully reviewing each school’s requirements first.
 Every school is unique, and failure to follow their guidelines and instructions wastes everyone’s time—and could keep you from receiving the aid you’re hoping for.
 “If there’s a particular school you’re interested in, contact them and get as much information as you can as to how they operate, what aid options and amounts are available to you, etc.,” she says.
 “Knowing your options ahead of time will prevent any unwanted surprises later, especially in terms of how much aid you’re allowed to have and whether that will work for your budget or not.”

 Related: Expert Grad School Financial Aid Tips You Need to Know